Get Hardware Hash for Windows Autopilot

 CSV file format for Get-WindowsAutoPilotInfo.ps1

-Use the below command line to collect the hardware hash.
-The script will export hardware hash in CSV file in current directory.
+Use the command line to collect the hardware hash.
+The script will export the hardware hash in a CSV file in the current directory.

 Import-Csv -path .\computers.csv | .\Get-WindowsAutoPilotInfo.ps1 -OutputFile deviceinfo.csv

-The Get-WindowsAutopilotInfo script also accept the input directly from SCCM collection.
-To get hardware hash for members of SCCM collection, you need to get the list of collection members using Get-CMCollectionMember cmdlet and pass the input to Get-WindowsAutopilotInfo script.
+The Get-WindowsAutopilotInfo script also accepts the input directly from the SCCM collection.
+To get the hardware hash for members of the SCCM collection, you need to get the list of collection members using the Get-CMCollectionMember cmdlet and pass the input to the Get-WindowsAutopilotInfo script.

-Follow the below steps to get hardware hash for a member of SCCM collection.
-Similar to the input provided from CSV / Text file, this method also requires that machine is online as script will gather the information by connecting to remote computer WMI.
+Follow the steps below to get the hardware hash for a member of the SCCM collection.
+Similar to the input provided from CSV / Text file, this method also requires that the machine is online, as the script will gather the information by connecting to a remote computer’s WMI.

 • Open Windows Powershell with Local Administrator permission